Tax Season Resource

-Can I deposit my refund check with Mobile Check Deposit?
+Can I deposit my refund check with Mobile Check Deposit⁵?

 Sometimes.
-Unfortunately, we cannot currently guarantee that our Mobile Check Deposit feature will accept all tax refund checks³ due to their unique shape, color, and markings.
+Unfortunately, we cannot currently guarantee that our Mobile Check Deposit feature will accept all tax refund checks⁴ due to their unique shape, color, and markings.

-Learn more about Mobile Check Deposit limits in your Deposit Account Agreement here.
+Learn more about Mobile Check Deposit⁵ limits in your Deposit Account Agreement here.
 Please view the back of your debit card to identify your issuing bank.

-Will I get my tax refund up to two (2) days early?
+Will I get my tax refund direct deposited up to five (5) days early¹?

 We can’t guarantee that your tax refund will deposit earlier than the estimated date provided by the IRS.
 That said, we’ll always post your tax refund to your account as soon as we receive it!